Marjorie Lord

 Marjorie Lord (née Wollenberg; July 26, 1918 – November 28, 2015) was an American television and film actress.
-She played Kathy "Clancy" O'Hara Williams, opposite Danny Thomas's character on The Danny Thomas Show (also known as Make Room for Daddy).
+She played Kathy "Clancy" O'Hara Williams, opposite Danny Thomas's character on The Danny Thomas Show (Make Room for Daddy).

 Early years

 Lord was born in San Francisco, California, the daughter of Lillian Rosalie (née Edgar) and George Charles Wollenberg.
 During her early childhood, she was a ballet dancer.
 Her father was a cosmetics executive.
 Her paternal grandparents were German, as were two of her maternal great-grandparents.
 Her family moved to New York City when she was 15.

 Career

 Stage

 In 1935, at the age of 16, Lord made her Broadway debut in The Old Maid with Judith Anderson.
 Her other Broadway appearances came in Signature (1945), Little Brown Jug (1946), and The Girl in the Freudian Slip (1967).

 Although most of Lord's success came in television, she said in 1963: "I am primarily a stage actress.
 That's what I was trained to do and that's my first love."

 In the 1970s, Lord was active in dinner theater productions, spending 34 weeks in such presentations in 1973 alone.